SFHS School Code/CEEB/SAT/ACT Code: 052698

 St. Francis juniors (Class of 2021) will be automatically registered for this exam administered during the school day on Tuesday, February 25, 2020.
 At this time, no additional fees are required.

 All students enrolled in AP classes are required to take the AP exam.
 Some Honors courses also require the AP exam, or make it optional.
 St. Francis registers students for their appropriate AP exams and students who complete the AP test are excused from final exams in relevant courses.

 Students need a College Board account to view their scores.
 To sign up for a new account or to log into an existing account, visit: apscore.org.
 In July, students will be required to provide the following to access their scores: College Board account username and password, and AP number (or Student ID if they provided it on their AP answer sheet).
 Students may check apscore.org after exams for the exact date their scores will be available.

 Additional AP Exam Information

 See attached links for College Board.
-Parents will be emailed a detailed AP Information letter in January.
+Parents will be emailed a detailed AP Information letter in early Fall.

 AP Exam Fees are set by The College Board.
-The fees for 2018 are $94.00 per exam and/or Art Portfolios.
-Students are automatically registered for the exams and fees are collected directly by the St. Francis Finance Department.
+St. Francis registers students for the appropriate exams and fees are collected by the Finance Department.

 Learn More at the College Board Website